-Tanya Donahue is an Elite member based out of Kelowna, BC, and is the Founder and CEO of Mango + Moose, a socially conscious fashion and lifestyle brand.
+Tanya Donahue is an Elite Plus member based out of Kelowna, BC, and is the Founder and CEO of Mango + Moose, a socially conscious fashion and lifestyle brand.
 Tanya works with Artisans in developing nations to curate and design jewellery, accessories, home and baby goods.
 The company slogan “where global meets local” embodies the nature of Mango + Moose.
 Located in Canada, they provide a marketplace for goods not only made in Canada but also in developing nations such as Haiti, Guatemala, India, Nepal, Mali, Kenya, Uganda, Vietnam, and East Asia.
 We are thrilled to share Tanya’s Success Story!

 What is your “WHY” behind your business/being an entrepreneur?